St. Marys, WV Demographics

 A map of St. Marys's Population by Race

-Of the 439 places in West Virginia, St. Marys is the 77th most populous.
+St. Marys is ranked the 75th most populous place in West Virginia, out of 439 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Marys was ranked the 77th most populous place in the 2020 Census.

 St. Marys's White Population